FidelioRainbow/RPi-WiFi-Provisioning/README.md

 # How it works

-NetworkManager should be the active network manager on the device's host OS.
+NetworkManager must be the active network manager on the device's host OS.

 ### 1. No valid WiFi network